jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 simulated with crop growth models or derived from field trials with non-limiting levels of nutrients and pests, diseases, and weeds fully controlled.
-Second, the **highest farmers’ yield** (Y\ :sub:`HF`) refer to the maximum yields (e.g. average above the 90th percentile of actual farmers’ yields) observed in a representative sample of farmers sharing similar biophysical conditions (weather and soils) and technologies adopted (e.g., varieties).
+Second, the **highest farmers’ yield** (Y\ :sub:`HF`) refer to the maximum yields (e.g., average above the 90th percentile of actual farmers’ yields) observed in a representative sample of farmers sharing similar biophysical conditions (weather and soils) and technologies adopted (e.g., varieties).
 Third, the **technical efficient yield**